brooklynrail/brooklynrail-platform/content/events/2021/02/peter-sacks-with-phyllis-tuchman.md

 ---
 title: Peter Sacks with Phyllis Tuchman
-summary: Artist Peter Sacks joins Rail Editor-At-Large Phyllis Tuchman for a conversation.
-We conclude with a poetry reading from Daniel Bouchard.
+summary: Artist Peter Sacks will discuss his work with critic and art historian Phyllis Tuchman.
+We’ll conclude with a poetry reading from Daniel Bouchard.
 people:
   - person: peter-sacks
     related_links: